matthamil/Pathfinder/README.md

 ## Running Locally

-1. Clone the repository
+1. Clone or download the repository.
-1. [node](https://nodejs.org/) must be installed on your system.
+1. [Node](https://nodejs.org/) must be installed on your system.
 Check if Node is installed by running `node -v`.
 1. Make sure you have [Gulp](http://gulpjs.com/) installed to run the `Gulpfile.js` to compile the JavaScript.
 Without this, browser compatibility issues may occur.
 1. Run the following commands in your Terminal: